HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/cnntrn.md

 ---

 ### Seed
 *Seed for random number generation, `0=random`.
-Anything else than `0` is an arbitrary seed that can be reused to obtain the same randomly generated sequence and therefore getting same results.*
+Anything else than `0` is an arbitrary seed that can be reused to obtain the same randomly generated sequence and therefore getting same results.
+Takes values in the range `[0,∞[`.*

 |  **Property**           | **Value**       |
 |:------------------------|:----------------|